harvester/harvesterhci.io/versioned_docs/version-0.2.0/vm-management/create-vm.md

 ---
 sidebar_position: 1
-keywords:
-  - Harvester
-  - harvester
-  - Rancher
-  - rancher
-  - Creating a virtual machine in Harverster
-  - How to Create a VM
 ---
 # How to Create a VM

 Create one or more virtual machines from the **Virtual Machines** page.